ewolff/microservice-kafka/kubernetes/README.md

 I highly recommend [strimzi.io](https://strimzi.io/) operator for the kafka installation method on kubernetes cluster.

-Follow [this procedure](Strimzi-Installation.md) for details of using strimzi.io
+Follow [this procedure](Strimzi-Installation.md) for details of strimzi.io installation

 ### Microservice Installation